Top Ten Worst Guitar Brands

 Washburn is an EXCELLENT brand.
 I have owned an N4, 2 N2's, and their latest, cheapest Nuno model for my daughter.
 My daughter's guitar is amazing for the price I wish I had such quality for my starter guitar.
 I would put my N4 up against ANY guitar- period.
 Plus, whenever I have contacted the company, they have top notch customer service.
 I know this isn't about amps, but I wrote them about an issue I had with my Randall amp ( a division of Washburn).
 Without me asking, they mailed me an amp part with an apology.
 Top notch.

 ESP LTDs are a ripoff.
 All the money goes into the finish and nothing else.
 Cheap hardware and poor electronics.
-All of the LTDs I've ever owned couldn't stay in tune worth a damn, have noisy, pop-y switches and crappy pots.
+All of the LTDs I've ever owned couldn't stay in tune worth a damn, have noisy, poppy switches, and crappy pots.
 I have the Viper 400, and it's an overrated turd.
-Luckily I got it for a steal.
-Thing can't stay in tune AT ALL.
+Luckily, I got it for a steal.
+The thing can't stay in tune at all.
 I will be replacing the alleged Grover tuners with real Grover lockers.
 That still doesn't solve the issues with the soft finish and ultra-noisy electronics.
-Plus it has a humpy neck, a cracking neck joint (like all of my LTD set-necks) and the frets were likely leveled by a monkey considering the quality.
+Plus, it has a humpy neck, a cracking neck joint (like all of my LTD set-necks), and the frets were likely leveled by a monkey considering the quality.

 What is an Essex?
 Also who compiled this list?
 It definitely wasn't guitar professionals.
 Every guitar maker has top line and then entry level guitars.
 Top line for those that can play and entry for the beginner who 9 out of 10 stop playing and they don't care that a $60 to $200 mistake lays in the closet for years.
 Yamaha makes 100's of styles and a lot are great guitars and some stink.
 It goes with the territory in a very competitive market.
 This should have been better defined and broken down by cost levels.
 Because this could have even been titled "The 10 Best Guitar List"